tmax818/kingC/chapter01/NOTES.md

 ### Origins

->C is a by-product of the [UNIX operating system], which was developed at Bell laboratories by Ken Thompson, Dennis Ritchie, and others.
+>C is a by-product of the [UNIX operating system], which was developed at [Bell labs] by Ken Thompson, Dennis Ritchie, and others.
+Thompson single-handedly wrote the original version of UNIX, which ran on the [DEC-PDP-7] computer...

 ### Standardization
 ### C-Based Languages